-For greater accuracy and link-function choices on low- through
+For greater accuracy and link function choices on low-dimensional through

-medium-dimensional data sets, fit a generalized linear model using
+medium-dimensional data sets, fit a generalized linear regression model

-For reduced computation time on high-dimensional data sets that
+To reduce computation time on high-dimensional data sets, train a binary,

-model, such as a logistic regression model, using
+linear classification model, such as a logistic regression model, by using

-You can also efficiently train a multiclass error-correcting output
+efficiently train a multiclass error-correcting output codes (ECOC) model

 For nonlinear classification with big data, train a binary, Gaussian